 Boundary-setting has a reputation of being rigid and off-putting.
 No one wants to be the bad guy.
-It can be easy to relax your standard in the face of a pleading client with a sob story.
-Remember that boundaries are there to protect you and your time, so that you can better serve your clients.
-They give you space in which to grow your practice.
+It can be easy to relax your minimum-fee standard in the face of a pleading client.
+Remember that boundaries are there to protect you and your time to enable you to better serve your clients.
+Fee minimums and project spectrum limitations give you space in which to grow your practice.

-Get clear on what you are not willing to tolerate or make exceptions for.
-Your list will be unique to you, but here is what boundaries some tax preparers have found to be effective.
+Get clear on what you are no longer willing to tolerate or make exceptions for.
+Your list will be unique to you.
+Here are a few examples of boundaries that some tax preparers have found to be effective.

 - Not hiring clients who haggle over the quoted fee

 - Not doing the work until the first installment has been paid in full

 - Not accepting any new tax returns after March 15

 - Not allowing client visits to the home office

 - Not accepting work that is outside the specialty area of the firm

 Any boundary you choose is only as good as your willingness to enforce it.
 Be prepared to defend it, firmly and graciously, every time.